simpleanalytics/docs/_docs/10_general/what-we-collect.md

 > We **collect** and **store** user agents for a maximum of **90 days**

 We detect and exclude bots and spiders based on the User Agent.
 We don't believe this data is useful for any other function, but we keep it in our logs (not database) for 90 days.
 When an incoming request fails for some reason we store the request body in our logs.
 After 90 days the logs are deleted including the user agents.
-We don't use User Agents for fingerprinting, but only for showing the OS, device, and browser version.
+We don't use User Agents for fingerprinting, rather only for showing the OS, device, and browser version.

 <blockquote class="note">
   <p>Update: Jan 14, 2019.
-We didn't store the User Agents before, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.</p>
+Previously, we didn't store the User Agents, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.</p>
 </blockquote>

 ### URLs